UCLALibrary/packer-samvera/README.md

     vagrant up
     vagrant ssh

-Hyrax is exposed at http://localhost:8080, Fedora at http://localhost:8181/fedora/rest, and Solr at http://localhost:8983/solr.
+Hyrax's Web application is exposed at http://localhost:8080 (and at http://localhost:3000 for those familar with Rails); Fedora is exposed at http://localhost:8984/fedora/rest; and, Solr is exposed at http://localhost:8983/solr.

-In case you were wondering what happened to `vagrant init` in the above steps... by changing into the `vagrant/hyrax` directory, we changed into the directory that has the box's Vagrantfile.
+> Hint: In case you were wondering what happened to `vagrant init` in the above steps... by changing into the `vagrant/hyrax` directory, we changed into the directory that has the box's Vagrantfile.
 If you use the prebuilt version of samvera-hyrax, mentioned below, you would also need to run `vagrant init` to get a local copy of the Vagrantfile.

 ### But I Don't Want to Build Anything